- 2 tbsp avocado oil, divided

 - Add browned meatballs to a baking sheet and add to the oven to bake for about 15 minutes, or longer if desired for a crispier result.

-- At this time, prep spaghetti squash or zucchini noodles to serve with your meatballs, as well as your marinara.
+- Prep spaghetti squash or zucchini noodles to serve with your meatballs, as well as your marinara.

 - Once meatballs are deep golden brown and fairly firm to the touch, remove from oven.